Pleb5/Pleb5.github.io/pages/quest-7-nokyc-bitcoin.md

     27. Click on the offer and it shows the details.
 Enter an amount in the range.
 Look at how the fees and other trade data changes
     28. Double-check the `bitcoin receive address`
     29. Accept the offer
     30. Look at the page and browse all the info.
-Then click on `“Generate escrow”`.
-Enter payment password
+Then click on `“Generate escrow”`
+    31. Enter payment password
 6. Go to the maker account in the other browser and carry on with the trade
     31. Go to `“My Contracts”` and click on the pending contract
     32. Click on `“Generate escrow”` and enter password